mehmet-ozdemir00/transit_alert_management_system/README.md

 * 🌐 API endpoints for managing subscriptions, status checks, and email updates

-* 🛠 Serverless architecture for scalability and low-cost operation.
+* 🛠 Serverless architecture for scalability and low-cost operation

+* ☁️ Deployment and infrastructure management using AWS CloudFormation

+* 🗃 Storage of deployment artifacts in Amazon S3.

 # 🧱 Tech Stack